jiyorude/mealStation/README.md

 #### Application State
 **YET TO BE ADDED ONCE APP IS DONE**

+## Testing
+The App has been tested on a number of devices:

+* Samsung Galaxy S21
+* Samsung Galaxy S22 Ultra
+* Macbook Air M1 2020 13"
+* All available responsive templates found in Google Chrome Developer Tools (yes, even the JioPhone 2..)

 ## Credits
 To conclude, a list can be found underneath containing all of the external assets used during the production process of the app.